gracelang/language/spec.md

 inside objects.

-The various `Cat` object and class descriptions (see [Objects, Classes, and Traits]) would objects that conform to an interface type such as the following.
+The various `Cat` object and class descriptions (see [Objects, Classes, and Traits]) would create objects that conform to an interface type such as the following.
 Notice that the public methods implicitly inherited from `Object` are implicitly included in all types.